philc/book-notes/relationships/the school of life - alain de botton.md

     have been dead a few centuries and lived on another continent.
 We can feel honored to count them among our best friends." (in the same way that children cling to transitional objects to embody and reactivate their memories of parental love when their parents aren't there).
-  * What an honor, for one deceased, to be counted a s friend among the future generations of the living.
+  * What an honor, for one deceased, to be counted as a friend among the future generations of the living.

 ## Intro